rjferna/nhl_player_statistics_dbt_bigquery/README.md

 # DBT

 ## **Macros**
 Currently, this directory contains macros to create external tables in BigQuery.
+I was looking at how I can build external tables by first uploading the files located into a GCS Storage bucket and then running a script that would iterate through each file to build the external table using DBT commands.

 | File                                          | Description                                                                                             |